 From a planning perspective, the dreaded single-use communities that urban minds are desperately trying to fix and overcome.

 It’s playing out right now in Toronto at the former location of Mr. Christie’s in south Etobicoke.
 Industrial land sitting smack dab on prime real estate under pressure to join its immediate surroundings in condo fever.
 If You Lived Here, You’d Be Home By Now, the inevitable billboard on the side of the nearby Gardiner Expressway might boast.
-Unless, of course, your job is in Milton or Kitchener or Alabama.

 This goes beyond questions of zoning and land-use policy, out of the reach of local politicians.
 We are being abandoned by much of our manufacturing sector, lured away by the low costs of production opened up over the last 25 years by international trade liberalization.
 A mayor or city councillor can’t do a whole lot about that.
 We’ve seen very limited success with tax slashing approaches in efforts to compete on a global scale.